 Foods rich in choline include liver, eggs, soybean lecithin, sunflower lecithin, chicken, beef, salmon, cod, shitake mushrooms, and soy flour, which are the highest choline foods.

 Additional choline food sources lower in choline include lima beans, lentils, mung beans, chickpeas, flaxseeds, peas, sundried tomatoes, Brussel sprouts, beets, and broccoli.

 According to Dr. Ben Lynch, 70% of the SAMe produce by your methylation cycle is used by your PEMT gene to make phosphatidylcholine.
 This only leaves 30% of the SAMe produced for the other 200 plus process that depends upon SAMe to function.

 Using a phosphatidylcholine supplement bypasses the PEMT gene by supplying the end product and taking the workload off the PEMT gene and methylation.
 By supporting the PEMT gene with phosphatidylcholine, SAMe can better support the other 200 other processes in the body.

 Your PEMT gene is so important that 70% of methylation is used to phosphatidylcholine.

 To support the methylation cycle and the production of SAMe, you need additional nutrients such as vitamin B2 and folate for the MTHFR gene plus vitamin B 12, magnesium, and zinc.

-Eating foods with choline and nutrients needed for methylation is crucial for the ability of the PEMT gene to function optimally and to prevent fatty liver, SIBO, gallbladder problems, insulin resistance, and fat malabsorption.
+Eating foods with choline and nutrients needed for methylation is crucial for the ability of the PEMT gene to function optimally and prevent fatty liver, SIBO, gallbladder problems, insulin resistance, and fat malabsorption.